-In addition, UNHCR is leading the Protection, Shelter/Non-Food Items (NFI) and Camp Coordination and Camp Management (CCCM) Clusters.
-All Clusters operate within the inter-cluster mechanisms and closely follow the humanitarian developments in the conflict areas in northwest Syria and contribute to the inter-agency emergency preparedness plans accordingly.
+In addition, UNHCR co-leads the Protection, Shelter/Non-Food Items (NFI) and Camp Coordination and Camp Management (CCCM) Clusters.
+All Clusters operate within the inter-cluster mechanisms and closely follow the humanitarian developments in north-west Syria and contribute to inter-agency emergency preparedness and response plans accordingly.

-The Shelter and Non-Food Items Cluster in Southern Turkey is led by UNHCR coordinating the efforts of 53 active member organizations in the cross-border operation.
-The Cluster addresses emergency shelter and NFI needs by providing in-kind assistance as well as non-conditional/conditional cash or voucher.
+The Shelter/NFI Cluster coordinates the efforts of over 75 member organizations in the cross-border humanitarian operation.
+The Cluster addresses emergency shelter and non-food item needs by providing in-kind assistance as well as cash or voucher assistance.
 It promotes household and community resilience.
-The Cluster also raises awareness and provides technical guidance on housing, land and property rights on humanitarian shelter activities.
+The Cluster also raises awareness and provides technical guidance on housing, land and property rights relevant for humanitarian shelter activities.